 I came across a second example this week when I watch the aptly named documentary Sea Blind.
 Almost everything I buy has been shipped or flown in from all over the world.
 Ninety percent of this is transported by ship, but most people know very little about this industry.
 This interactive map of Kiln helps to make it visible.
 The map shows all the container ships that sailed around the world in 2012.
 You can use the ‘play’ button to watch a video with some explanation.

 All of these ships sail around the world for our convenience.
 Nowadays, we can buy whatever we want, whether in store or online.
 Shipping is a relatively efficient means of transport.
 However, there is a problem: Ships use very low quality fuel that causes massive CO2 emissions and other types of pollution.
-If innovations like clean fuel and the use of sun and wind have a chance, this sector can become more environmentally friendly.
+If innovations like clean fuel and the use of sun and wind get a chance, this sector can become more environmentally friendly.

 Attention for things like the water footprint of our food or CO2 emissions from transport is increasing.
 That makes sense, because we have to take responsibility for it.
 However, I think we should not just worry about the excesses, but rather about the foundations of our consumer society.